EridianAlpha/ethereum-settler-ui/README.md

 # Ethereum Settlers UI

-This is the UI for the Ethereum Settlers project.
-Built using Next.js and ChakraUI.
+The UI for the [Ethereum Settlers ↗](https://settlers.eridian.xyz/#about) project.

+Built using Next.js, Chakra UI, Wagmi, RainbowKit and Ethers.

 ## Installation